annatbg/annathunberg/README.md

 - 👋 Hi, I’m @annathunberg
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning html and css
+- 🌱 I’m currently learning responsive design with bootstrap.

 <!---
 annathunberg/annathunberg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.